How we work with the international Research and Education Network Community

 Research and education networks work together to develop services that benefit research and education communities and collaborations across the globe, such as eduroam global roaming and CloudStor large file transfer and storage.

-AARNet lead a collaboration funded by TEIN that has extended eduroam in the Asia Pacific.
-The project provided training and resources to set up eduroam in seven countries – Bhutan, Indonesia, Malaysia, Nepal, Pakistan, Philippines and Sri Lanka.
+AARNet is paticipating in a collaboration funded by the European Commission and TEIN to extended eduroam in the Asia Pacific.
+The project provided training and resources to set up eduroam initially in seven countries – Bhutan, Indonesia, Malaysia, Nepal, Pakistan, Philippines and Sri Lanka.
+This project was completed in 2016 and additional projects to extend eduroam further in the region are underway.

 AARNet is leading the Global Real Time Communications project, which is extending the AARNet Unified Communications Exchange to facilitate rich media communications between institutions connected to national research and education networks in different countries.